MadaraRU/menu-app-backend/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

+Rename the .envexample to .env and add your MONGO_URI.

 Installing TypseScript:

 For the latest stable version: